Wine Rating: 93

 The bad thing for me was that the elevator only went to the first floor.
 This meant I had to carry three cases of wine, two cases of soda, a half keg of beer, and 50 pounds of bagged ice up two flights of a very narrow spiral staircase without dropping anything or scratching the wood railing.
 Once I was on the third level, the entire room was an entertainment floor.
 A bar rounded half the room, with a fire pit in the center, which could be raised by an electronic pulley to make the area a dance floor.

-The view from the top of the tower was amazing as you have an unobstructed 360 degree view of California.
+The view from the top of the tower was amazing as you have an unobstructed 360-degree view of California.
 As far as the eye could see were beaches, mountains, and the cities nearby.
-Even after so many years I can still picture that view.
+Even after so many years, I can still picture that view.
 It was simply stunning.
 The owner of the home gave me a tour of the second level that I didn’t even notice as I was hauling up the items for his party.
 The second level was designed in a Yin-Yang shape, which had two bedrooms.
 Since the tower is round, the shape fit the room’s design perfectly.
 Each room had a large bed, a small bar sink next to it, two bathrooms, and of course the best views.

 After I got the delivery upstairs, set the sodas in ice, tapped the keg, and displayed the wines, the owner realized he had no cash on him for a tip.
 I told him to just get me next time and it was not a big deal.
 He would not hear of it as I was probably there two hours carrying and setting up.
 Instead of money, he opened one of the wooden wine cases and handed me a bottle of 1985 Opus One.
 I was stunned because even back then Opus had a reputation of being one of the finest wines in California.
 A bottle was nearly a week’s pay to me.
 I thanked him and left with my gratuity.

 I never drank that bottle.
 I gave it to my parents, as I wanted them to enjoy a really good wine.
 They never bought expensive wines, so it just made sense.
 Years later I did try Opus One and it was worthy of the high praises it receives.
 By then my tasting palate was more honed in and I knew what to look for.
 The hype was confirmed: Mondavi and Rothschild had created a stunning red wine.
-The structure and character was Bordeaux, but the balance of the fruit and the crispness of the finish was all California.
+The structure and character were Bordeaux, but the balance of the fruit and the crispness of the finish was all California.
 I’ve never had a vintage of Opus One that ever disappointed.
-Year after year, they keep delivering the same caliber of wine they started with in 1979.
+Year after year, they keep delivering the same caliber of wine they started within 1979.

-The wine I’m reviewing this month is not the famous Opus One, but rather their non-vintage, second tier red blend.
+The wine I’m reviewing this month is not the famous Opus One, but rather their non-vintage, second-tier red blend.
 I jokingly refer to this wine as Opus Nope.
 In 1993 the winery came out with Overture, a nicely made wine with the same style as Opus One.
 Since Opus One only uses the finest grapes from their estate for the process of blending their wine, some lots are not chosen for the final blend.
 They take the unused grapes and barrel them a little longer and blend years together.
 What this does is create a non-vintage wine that achieves a slightly different complexity than the original Opus One, but for half the price.
 Side-by-side in a blind taste test some people can’t tell the difference between the two wines.
 Aged in French oak, Overture is composed of the same five varietals that Opus One is made with: Cabernet Sauvignon, Merlot, Cabernet France, Petit Verdot, and Malbec.
 In 2004, for one billion dollars, Constellation Brands purchased Opus One Winery and added them to their extensive wine portfolio.
 The good thing is that the estate of Baron Rothschild negotiated with Constellation Brands for control of marketing, vineyard management, and administration of the winery.